microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/blogs/devops/multi-stage-yaml-pipelines.md

 ### Updating our build script for a multi-stage setup

-Below is the complete script from the first blog that enables us to deploy any unpacked solution stored in version control; this time with new syntax to enable the code to be used in multiple stages.
+Below you will find the complete script from the first blog that enables us to deploy any unpacked solution stored in version control.
+The difference is that this time the script has some new syntax to enable the code to be used in multiple stages.
 The notable changes in the section are the addition of the `stages` and `job` schema.
 Stages are collections of jobs that will allow us to logically divide our pipeline between various continuous integration and continuous deployment processes.
-Jobs are collections of steps that will help us logically divide work into stages.
+Jobs are collections of steps that will help us logically divide work within stages.
 In both cases, we can set dependencies and conditions on other processes or run in parallel.

 If starting from scratch create a new pipeline and select the starter pipeline configuration.
-The steps are the essentially the same as the original blog but Builds has been replaced with Pipelines. **If you haven't unpacked your solution and checked it into version control go back to the [first blog](https://community.dynamics.com/crm/b/crminthefield/archive/2019/02/27/introduction-to-devops-for-dynamics-365-customer-engagement-using-yaml-based-azure-pipelines) for more information.** **Alternately, you can [fork the tutorial repository on GitHub](https://github.com/microsoft-d365-ce-pfe-devops/D365-CE-DevOps-Tutorial) and use the Lesson-1.5 folder for setup.**
+The steps are the essentially the same as the original blog but Builds has been replaced with Pipelines. **If you haven't unpacked your solution and checked it into version control go back to the [first blog](https://community.dynamics.com/crm/b/crminthefield/archive/2019/02/27/introduction-to-devops-for-dynamics-365-customer-engagement-using-yaml-based-azure-pipelines) for more information.** **Alternately, you can [fork the tutorial repository on GitHub](https://github.com/microsoft-d365-ce-pfe-devops/D365-CE-DevOps-Tutorial) and use the Lesson-1.5 folder for setup.** See the steps below to create a new pipeline.

 1. Navigate to your Azure DevOps project repository.
 For example, *https://dev.azure.com/{username}/D365-CE-DevOps-Tutorial*
 2. Click *Pipelines*, then click *Pipelines*.